FMU Container Builder — GUI¶

 - FMU name, generator tool, and step size

-- Two tabs: Start Values and Output Ports
+- Three tabs: Start Values, Input Ports, and Output Ports

 Start Values tab¶